cybozu-go/tenet/docs/networkpolicytemplate.md

 ```

 If `my-namespace` is an Accurate root namespace, any of its child namespace will inherit the `tenet.cybozu.io/network-policy-template` annotation and CiliumNetworkPolicies will be created with the templates filled-in.

+To write `CiliumClusterwideNetworkPolicy` templates, set `.spec.clusterwide: true` on `NetworkPolicyTemplate`.